apartresearch/Probing-Learned-Feedback-Patterns/README.md

 ## Official Repository for Beyond Training Objectives: Interpreting Reward Model Divergence in Large Language Models
 #### By Luke Marks, Amir Abdullah, Clement Neo, Rauno Arike, Philip Torr, Fazl Barez
 1. This repository provides scripts to train several LLM and task combinations under RLHF using PPO.
-2. The repository also supports training sparse autoencoders for feature extraction on the MLP layers of LLMs, as well as the classification of those features, and the training of a linear approximation of a fine-tuned LLMs implicit reward model.
+2. The repository also supports training sparse autoencoders for feature extraction on the MLP layers of LLMs.
+3. As well as the classification of those features, and the training of a linear approximation of a fine-tuned LLMs implicit reward model.

 ## Installation
 From source